-Unfortunately, as more of your areas you deem to be important are fulfilled, that usually means the cost of training increases.
+Unfortunately, as more of the areas you deem to be important are fulfilled, that usually means the cost of training increases.

 Majority of gyms will have a trial class or an option to pay a casual rate.
 If you are still unsure as to whether a gym is worth the money they are asking (keep I mind that cheaper doesn’t always mean better value for money), it may be worth trying a class before you sign up!

 You can contact us if you are in/visiting the Brisbane area and wish to jump in one of our Muay Thai classes!

 Students trying to fast-track their Muay Thai training progress often seek out one-on-one time with a trainer.
 Spending time with an experienced Muay Thai coach will undoubtedly uncover some areas that you need to work on.
 A good coach can make minor adjustments to your technique that can increase your speed and power greatly, and also give some wisdom that may be specific to what you’re thinking and feeling.
 But, it is not the be-all and end-all when it comes to improving…